 Roy & Brenda

-We have to credit our beginnings and desire of bodywork to the influence of Yoga.
-As we were pursuing our Yoga certification, a young man who trains with Shiva Rhea, introduced us to Thai Massage.
-He spent just a few minutes stretching and manipulating oyur legs and hips, it was the craziest feeling I had ever experienced.
-From that point on, we were totally fascinated with it, and searched for a teacher to teach us this strange thing, called Thai Massage. we finally found one at the Thai Institute of Healing Arts, and took all of their classes, then took a cultural trip to Thailand to meet with other teachers.
+We credit our beginnings and desire of bodywork to the influence of Yoga.
+As we were pursuing our Yoga certification, one of our instructors introduced us to Thai Massage.
+He spent just a few minutes stretching and manipulating our legs and hips, it was the best feeling we had ever experienced, and began searching for a teacher to teach us Thai Massage.
+We finally found one at the Thai Institute of Healing Arts, and took all of their classes, then took a cultural trip to Thailand to meet with other teachers.
 Some of which, we are still studying with today.
-Brought back an interesting technique called Tok Sen - which is basically using a mallet and stick on the meridian system.

-Thai Massage which is part of Thai Medicine & Buddhist philosophy, is a practice that is literally centuries old, and can be dated back as early as the existence of Yoga.
-Since 2005, practicing this system and style has become my life and journey.
+Thai Massage which is part of Thai Medicine and Buddhist philosophy, is a practice that is literally centuries old, and can be dated back as early as the existence of Yoga.
+Since 2004, practicing this system and style has become our life and journey.

-Well, we started with Metta and this is where we will end with Metta, which means Lovingkindness.
-The idea is, that as a Thai Practitioner or Bodyworker, the basis of massage should always be out of Lovingkindness.
-Its an idea, that is deeply intertwined in Thai culture.
+Well, we started with Metta and this is where we will end with Metta, which means Loving Kindness.
+The idea is, that as a Thai Practitioner or Bodyworker, the basis of massage should always be out of Loving Kindness.
+Metta, is deeply intertwined in Thai culture.
 Borrowing a page out of their book and adopt it in my massages.
 'Nurture your clients and Respect your teachers.'